filiph/darwin/README.md

 });
 ```

-See `test/unittest.dart` for examples of classes.
+See `test/unittest.dart` for examples of subclassing Phenotype and Evaluator.